rforbiodatascience25/group_24_project/README.md

 ### Data Retrieveal

-All scripts and data retriveal i done from the 00_all.qmd file.
+All scripts and data retriveal is done from the 00_all.qmd file. <br>
 The presentation summarizing the analysis can be found in the doc folder.